Last Updated: November 25, 2024

 The Monkees

 By the time Micky Dolenz had graduated from high school, he was already quite an advanced musician who had written many of his own songs.
-He initially formed his own band with him as the main vocalist.
+He initially formed his own band, with him as the main vocalist.
 However, it wasn't until he attended college that he auditioned for the Monkees.
 During the audition, he sang Chuck Berry's hit song "Johnny B. Goode."
 He was given a role with the band in 1965.

-The band was unique in that it was marketed at a sitcom by NBC.
+The band was unique in that it was marketed as a sitcom by NBC.
 When Micky Dolzen won a part in the band, he also won a role in the sitcom.
 At this point, Micky Dolenz had no idea how to play the drums, and he was taught how to "mime" playing the drums during the show's early days.
 However, as the series went on, he learned how to play the drums properly.
 After one year, he was confident enough to play the drums live while on tour with the Monkees.
 These early years were a little crazy, as the members of the Monkees would often play practical jokes on each other during recording sessions.
 In fact, it got so bad that the record label decided to bring each member in individually to record.

 Various critics have since pointed to Dolenz's voice as the primary defining factor of the Monkees.
 The other members would often voluntarily turn over their lead vocal duties to Micky.
 Dolenz also wrote many of the band's songs, including "Randy Scouse Git."
 He also performed lead vocals for many of the band's most well-known hits, including "Pleasant Valley Sunday" and "I'm a Believer."
 As the sitcom drew to a close, Micky also became increasingly involved behind the camera, eventually directing and co-writing the show's final episode.

 Dolenz was also ahead of the game in terms of new music technology, as he purchased the third modular Moog synthesizer ever sold commercially.
-He later used a synthesizer on the song "Daily Nightly" which was one of the first recorded instances of a synthesizer being used in a rock song.
+He later used a synthesizer on the song "Daily Nightly," which was one of the first recorded instances of a synthesizer being used in a rock song.

 (Photo by Michael Ochs Archives/Getty Images)